-Assets and liabilities denominated in currencies other than US dollars are translated at exchange rates prevailing at the reporting date.
+Assets and liabilities denominated in currencies other than US dollars are translated at exchange rates prevailing at the year-end date.
 Transactions in other currencies during the period are translated to US dollars at the rate prevailing at the date of the transaction.
 The resulting profits or losses are disclosed in the statement of comprehensive income.

-Foreign currency differences arising on retranslation are recognised in profit or loss as net foreign exchange loss, except for those arising on financial instruments at fair value through profit or loss, which are recognised as a component of net realised (loss)/gain on sale or change in net unrealised (loss)/gain on assets at fair value through profit or loss.
+Foreign currency differences arising on retranslation are recognised in profit or loss as net foreign exchange loss, except for those arising on financial instruments at fair value through profit or loss, which are recognised as a component of net realised loss on sale of financial assets at fair value through profit or loss or change in net unrealised gain/(loss) on financial assets at fair value through profit or loss.